 Currently, any pleadings other than interlocutory or final judgments in divorce or legal separation cases filed prior to August 28, 2009, shall only be inspected by the parties, an attorney of record, upon order of the court, or in certain circumstances by the Family Support Division of DSS.
-The clerk is required to redact social security numbers from any judgment or pleading before releasing the judgment to the public.
-This act modifies these requirements, so that they also apply to motions to modify filed prior to August 28, 2009 and so that licensed title insurers or their designees, will also be allowed to inspect the pleadings in these cases.
-Those people who are authorized to inspect the pleadings in these cases may also receive or make copies of documents without the clerk being required to redact information, unless the court specifically orders the clerk to do otherwise.
-Any pleadings in a divorce, legal separation, or motion to modify case filed prior to August 28, 2009 shall be subject to public inspection only if the clerk has redacted the Social Security number.
-Upon request, the clerk shall redact the Social security number from any filings, judgment, or pleading before releasing them to the public.
+The clerk is required to redact social security numbers from any judgment or pleading before releasing them to the public.
+This act modifies these requirements, so that they also apply to pleadings in modification proceedings filed prior to August 28, 2009 and so that licensed title insurers or their designees, will also be allowed to inspect the pleadings in these cases.
+Those people who are authorized to inspect the pleadings in these cases may also receive or make copies of documents without the clerk being required to redact the Social Security number, unless the court specifically orders the clerk to do otherwise.
+Also, the clerk will no longer be required to redact the Social Security number from pleadings from cases prior to August 28, 2009, but only from any copy of a judgment or satisfaction of judgment.